 That was, until Dan and I had some time to kill while backpacking SEA and needed to pick a new destination to explore.
 We considered Malaysia, Myanmar, Singapore… but ultimately decided on flying over to Sri Lanka.

 (We were both craving some Indian food… which I’ve now learned firsthand is pretty different from Sri Lankan food!)

 Anywho, after backpacking this wondrous country for 3 blissful weeks, I thought I’d put together a cool Sri Lanka travel guide on how to spend 10 days here — this is especially great for those who don’t have that much time but still want to see the best of what this country has to offer.

-You’ll have the opportunity to experience cities, beaches, colonial towns, wildlife, mountains, and more!
+You’ll have the opportunity to experience cities, beaches (check out the best 27 beaches in Sri Lanka for families in this post!), colonial towns, wildlife, mountains, and more!
 Ready?
 Let’s do dis.

 BEST 10-DAY SRI LANKA ITINERARY

 First things first: get your flight sorted!
 (Unless you already have one sorted… in that case, you can keep reading!)